myConsciousness/atproto.dart/packages/multiformats/README.md

 <p align="center">
-  <b>Provide Standard cid Object Supported By AT Protocol to Dart/Flutter 🎯</b>
+  <b>Provide useful interfaces such a CID used by AT Protocol to Dart/Flutter 🎯</b>
 </p>

 ---